Student Work Placement Program

 Please also see the Participant information page for participant eligibility.

-• Students between programs (e.g. Graduated in the Spring from one program and starting another in the Fall.)
+• A student between programs (e.g., graduating in the spring from one program and starting another in the fall.)

 Placement criteria:

-• Provide full- or part-time work opportunity at a minimum of 10 hours/week, for a minimum of 4 weeks up to a maximum of 16 weeks.
+• A full- or part-time work opportunity at a minimum of 10 hours/week, for a minimum of 4 weeks up to a maximum of 16 weeks.

-• Must be with a bio-economy employer or healthcare employer and/or fulfilling a bio-economy or healthcare job function.
+• Be with a bio-economy employer or healthcare employer (with an overlap into the bio-economy) and/or fulfilling a bio-economy or healthcare job function (with an overlap into the bio-economy).

-• The student placement being funded must be over and above (i.e. net new) your organization’s baseline number of students previously hired.
+• Be over and above (i.e. net new) your organization’s baseline number of students previously hired.
 This baseline number is on file with BioTalent Canada, or it will be requested if this is your organization’s first application for SWPP funding.

 • To show the impact of this funding program, BioTalent Canada is required to track the number of students an employer hired in the past, before they receive BioTalent Canada SWPP funding.
-Please provide the lower number of students hired in either 2019, 2020, 2021, or 2022 for which you received no government funding.
-For example, if 2 students were hired in 2019, 9 in 2020 and 7 in 2021, enter 2.
-If you did not hire any students in either year please enter 0.
+Please provide the lower number of students hired in the 2023 calendar year for which you received no government funding.
+If you did not hire any students in 2023 please enter 0.

 • The wages for the placement must not be funded by other Federal grants such as CIHR, NSERC, Canada Summer Jobs, or by another federally-funded program such as IRAP, Mitacs etc. Placements funded through a stipend, scholarship and/or bursaries do not qualify.